ibm-cloud-docs/satellite/limitations.md

 ### Host network
 {: #limits-host-network}

-*   Do not set any custom networking configurations on your hosts, such as network manager scripts, DNSMASQ setups, custom IP table rules, or custom MTU settings like jumbo frames.
+*   Do not set any custom networking configurations on your hosts, such as network manager scripts, `dnsmasq` setups, custom IP table rules, or custom MTU settings like jumbo frames.
 *   All hosts must have the same MTU values.
 *   Hosts must have TCP/UDP/ICMP Layer 3 connectivity for all ports across hosts.
 You cannot block certain ports that might block communication across hosts.
 *   Hosts must have outbound connectivity on the public network, via the default gateway of the system.
 The ports that must be open are TCP ports 30000-32767.
 You cannot use custom iptables to route traffic to the public network, because default {{site.data.keyword.satelliteshort}} and Calico policies override custom iptables.